FaceTime Like A Pro (eBook)

 While these features are convenient, there are situations where turning them off might be preferable:

-• Accessibility Considerations: If you have trouble seeing, moving your head, or making eye contact, Attention Aware features might not always work as expected.
-For example, the screen might dim or lock when you don’t want it to.
-Changing accessibility settings or turning off this feature can make things more predictable.
+• There’s also the question of accessibility.
+If you have trouble seeing, moving your head, or making eye contact, Attention Aware features might not always work as you’d expect.
+For instance, the screen could dim or lock when you’re still using it, simply because the phone thinks you’re not looking.
+If that’s happening, it might help to look into your accessibility settings or just turn the feature off altogether so the phone behaves more predictably.

 Accessibility & Privacy: Trade-Offs Table